FKLC/WhatsAppToDiscord/README.md

 1. Move to **"Bot"** section
 1. Click the **blue button** on the right with the text **"Add a bot"**
 1. Click the **blue button** on the right of icon of bot with the text **"Copy"**
-1. Then paste into WA2DC and press enter.
+1. Then paste it into WA2DC and press enter.
 1. A URL should appear.
 Open it in a browser.
 (It should look something like this: https://discordapp.com/oauth2/authorize?client_id=123456789&scope=bot&permissions=536879120)
 1. Accept the bot to your server (Recommendation: Create a new server for privacy)

 ---
-### This library is not something revolutionary
+### This is just a bot

-It uses the libraries already out there so all the kudos must go to [go-whatsapp](https://github.com/Rhymen/go-whatsapp) and [discordgo](https://github.com/bwmarrin/discordgo) projects.
+It uses the libraries already out there so all the kudos to [go-whatsapp](https://github.com/Rhymen/go-whatsapp) and [discordgo](https://github.com/bwmarrin/discordgo).
 I just integrated them.